missdavis/glg/README.md

 # glg
-The mockup/demo website I made for Gloss Lip Goddess in 2020.
-Main website was built using Shopify's API, but I kept this one in case they decided to move to Wordpress/Magneto.
+The mockup website I made for Gloss Lip Goddess in 2020.
+The final version with all product and shopping pages was built in Shopify.
+However I kept this as a starting point in case they decided to move to Wordpress/Magneto.